 Now that we have an idea of how wound healing progresses, we can move on to the when, and the specific differences between bone, muscle, tendon, ligament and cartilage.

-Members, you can download the PDF comparing these tissues on the membership portal.
-We have created an easy-to-follow table with the differences in how these tissues heal, and the timelines that they will generally follow in the healing process.
-Feel free to print this out as a poster for your practice.
+We have created an easy-to-follow table for each tissue type, focusing on the timelines that they will generally follow in the healing process.
+Feel free to print this out as a poster for your practice!